bensteUEM/CommuniAPI/README.md

 IMPORTANT - This test method and the parameters used depend on the target system!
 ```

+# Recurring use cases
+To simplify recurring use cases all required steps are documented in a Jupyter Notebook.
+Check main.ipynb - at present it creates a connection and deletes old event chats while new ones are created

 ## Compatibility

-Tested against the current CommuniAPIs as of July 2023.
+Tested against the current CommuniAPIs as of October 2023.
 More information is provided on the respective Communi pages.

 # License